mojtaba-eshghie/PreDi/README.md

-# SPi: Solidity Semantic Predicate Comparison Tool
+# PreDi: Semantic Solidity Predicate Difference Tool

-SPi [spaɪ], the Solidity Predicate Inspector, is a tool for comparing two boolean predicates written in Solidity, a smart contract programming language.
-SPi determines if two predicates are equivalent or if one is stronger than the other.
+PreDi is a tool to compare two predicates written in Solidity, the smart contract programming language.
+PreDi determines if two predicates are equivalent or if one is stronger than the other.

 ## Features